leoscope-testbed/global-testbed/README.md

 ## Initial Developers.

-Below we list the initial Contributors.
+Below we list the initial developers of the testbed.
 Maintainer names are omitted for brevity.

 | **NAME**           | **Email ID** |
 |--------------------|--------------|